sohamfcb/decision-tree-hyperparameter-analysis-tool/README.md

 Model Details

-    RandomForestRegressor:
+  - RandomForestRegressor:
-        n_estimators: 200
+  - n_estimators: 200
-        Max depth and other hyperparameters are tuned for performance.
+  - Max depth and other hyperparameters are tuned for performance.
-        Trained and validated on a portion of the dataset to ensure accuracy.
+  - Trained and validated on a portion of the dataset to ensure accuracy.

 Requirements

-    Python 3.x
+    numpy
-    Pandas
+    pandas
-    Scikit-learn
+    scikit-learn
-    Matplotlib
+    matplotlib
-    Seaborn
+    seaborn